 In Michigan, the charge of Domestic Violence is sometimes also referred to as Domestic Assault.
-Either way, assuming that you have not previously been convicted of Domestic Violence, it is all the same criminal charge under MCL 750.81(2), having a possible penalty of up to 93 days in the County Jail and/or up to a $500 fine for a 1st offense (it is significantly more if you’ve previously been convicted of Domestic Violence).
+Either way, assuming that you have not previously been convicted of Domestic Violence, it is all the same criminal charge under MCL 750.81(2), the Domestic Violence statute, having a possible penalty of up to 93 days in the County Jail and/or up to a $500 fine for a 1st offense (it is significantly more if you’ve previously been convicted of Domestic Violence).
 At The Law Office of Brian J. Prain, PLLC, we use the two words “Domestic Violence” and “Domestic Assault” interchangeably.

 Under Michigan law, the charge of Aggravated Domestic Violence (also called Aggravated Domestic Assault) is an act of Domestic Violence which causes a “serious or aggravated injury,” and is punishable by up to an entire year in the County Jail and/or up to a $1,000 fine.